SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 ### Comments
 Mike is banned, so he is removed from the contest, but his submissions are still preserved in the submissions count.

-Therefore, there are only 2 participants in the results, and there are 4 submissions in total.
+We are only printing the names of two participants (who did not cheat), and there are 4 submissions in total.

 [/task-description]
 [code-io /]